 The Amazon Echo Dot (2020) is one of the newest products in the Amazon Echo range and the latest Echo Dot.
 The Amazon Echo Dot – in its various iterations over the past few years – is one of the best options for people who aren’t sure about smart home tech but want to take the first step.
 With such an easy set-up and such a low price tag, it’s a way to try connected tech without the commitment of too much time, money and energy.

 This small, sphere-shaped device provides a compact home for Alexa to live inside yours.
 It also packs in enough sound performance to fill most rooms – although audiophiles be warned, this isn’t going to compete with your sound system.
 You can pick up the Dot for under $50 / £50 / AU$80, which makes it easy to see why the Dot has so consistently been one of the most popular smart speakers on the market to date.
-We know many people that have 2, 3 and more in their homes because they’re so useful.
+We know many people that have two, three, and more in their homes because they’re so useful.

 This newest Dot, the Amazon Echo Dot (2020), lives up to the legacy set down by all of the previous Echo Dot devices that came before it – it’s small, decently loud and, thanks to Alexa, it’s pretty smart, too.

 However, the unfortunate part of the new Echo Dot is that it seems to have many of the same foibles as its predecessors as well – it doesn’t have a Zigbee hub inside and, the line-out jack, while great for folks who have a big speaker system, doesn’t cater to the crowd who want to use the Echo Dot as a speaker for their audio player.
 The sound is fine, but audio-lovers take note: it’s not the best-sounding speaker in the world.